cameron-wags/rainbow_csv.nvim/README.md

 Align CSV columns with whitespaces.
 Don't run this command if you treat leading and trailing whitespaces in fields as part of the data.
+You can edit aligned CSV file in Vim column-edit mode (Ctrl+v).

 #### :RainbowShrink